net-lisias-kspu/ContractConfigurator/Parameters.md

         // Maximum apoapsis in meters.
         // Default = double.MaxValue
         maxApA = 250000

-        // Text to use for the parameter
-        // Default Apoapsis: Between <min> and <max>
-        //title =
-    }

-##### OrbitEccentricity
-**_NEW!_**
-Orbital parameter to specify a required eccentricity.

-    PARAMETER
-    {
-        name = OrbitEccentricity
-        type = OrbitEccentricity

-        // Target body, defaulted from the contract if not supplied. targetBody = Kerbin

-        // Minimum eccentricity.
-        // Default = 0
-        minEccentricity = 0.0

-        // Maximum eccentricity.
-        // Default = double.MaxValue
-        maxEccentricity = 0.1

-        // Text to use for the parameter
-        // Default Eccentricity: Between <min> and <max>
-        //title =
-    }

-##### OrbitInclination
-**_NEW!_**
-Orbital parameter to specify a required inclination.

-    PARAMETER
-    {
-        name = OrbitInclination
-        type = OrbitInclination

-        // Target body, defaulted from the contract if not supplied. targetBody = Kerbin

-        // Minimum inclination in degrees
-        // Default = 0
-        minInclination = 0

-        // Maximum inclination in degrees
-        // Default = 180
-        maxInclination = 1

-        // Text to use for the parameter
-        // Default Inclination: Between <min> and <max>
-        //title =
-    }

-##### OrbitPeriapsis
-**_NEW!_**
-Orbital parameter to specify a required periapsis.

-    PARAMETER
-    {
-        name = OrbitPeriapsis
-        type = OrbitPeriapsis

-        // Target body, defaulted from the contract if not supplied. targetBody = Kerbin

         // Minimum periapsis in meters.
         // Default = 0